saruoz/test2/README.md

 # test2
-This is my new project and I wasnt to learn more!!!
+This is my new project and I want to learn more!!!
 MORE!!
 more!!
 AND MORE!!!